arjayosma/training-supplement/README.md

 You just have to pop and open your favorite text editor and your browser and you're already good to go.

+But in the case of NodeJS, you have to run your application server and open up your browser.

 ### Software Tools
 ---